Apply Online

 Publishes sustainability report yes

-Green highlights paperless contracts for wireless customers and e-billing options for all accounts, hosted the Get Green With SaskTel EnviroCare Contest (online contest asking employees to share their home greening projects)
+Green highlights hosted the Get Green With SaskTel EnviroCare Contest (online contest asking employees to share their home greening projects)

 Extended recycling paper, batteries, e-waste, light bulbs, wire and cabling, office furniture and equipment